-Don’t spend time crashing around on the internet and then wondering whether what you have read about the law is right or wrong for you.
-Come in to see me for a free first interview at no obligation to you and let me tell you what the right answers are for your circumstances.
+Don’t spend time crashing around on the internet and wondering whether what you have read about family law is right or wrong for you.
+Come in to see me, an experienced family lawyer (bio), for a free first interview at no obligation to you and let me tell you what the right answers are for your circumstances.

 Family Law Free First Interview